ManoShu/SGB/README.md

+#If you are not bound to SDL, go use [SFML](https://www.sfml-dev.org/), it's way more feature complete, organized and maintained.

+This library sucks compared to theirs and will not be updated anymore.

-# SGB - SDL2 Graphical Bootstrapper
+## SGB - SDL2 Graphical Bootstrapper

 ## Objective